RITAccess/accessbraille/README.md

 Accessbraille
 =============

 A braille accessibility and learning app for iOS

-Current master branch allows for typing recognition and display
+Updated: Slideout navigation from left side presents options to switch between sub apps within the application.